What Causes Snoring

 Download the free snore lab app from the iTunes store, which allows you to easily record, measure and track your snoring.

-During a free consultation with Dr Campey, he will recommend to you that you use this app both before and after you try any home remedies for snoring, or before and after laser snoring treatments.
+During a consultation with Dr Campey ($90 with a portion rebated by Medicare), he will recommend to you that you use this app both before and after you try any home remedies for snoring, or before and after laser snoring treatments.

 What is the best treatment to stop snoring?